Bass Fishing: Ten Biggest Myths

 Myth #4: Modern Livewells Make Fish Care Easy

 Gene Gilliland is a veteran bass biologist at the Oklahoma Fishery Research Lab in Norman, an epicenter of U.S. bassin’ fervor.
 Moreover, he’s an accomplished tournament fisherman and fishing industry analyst.
-For nearly 20 years, he’s been trying to teach tournament anglers to take better care of their catch.
+For decades he’s been trying to teach tournament anglers to take better care of their catch.
 In 2002, he and Dr. Hal Schramm published Keeping Bass Alive: A Guidebook for Anglers and Tournament Organizers.

-While today’s bass boats are longer and heavier, many models have not substantially increased livewell volume.
+While today’s bass boats are longer and heavier than those of the past, many models have not substantially increased livewell volume.
 Some manufacturers are to be commended, however, for taking fish care seriously, sacrificing a bit of storage and adding aeration features that work.

 Myth #5: You Need a Big, Fast Boat to Fish Efficiently